 Unlike other desktop web browsers, where you are required to have additional add-ons or extensions to share webpages – Microsoft Edge comes with default integration of sharing feature on its toolbar.
 So you may easily share webpages on social media clicking once on Share-button.

-To share any webpage easily in Microsoft Edge browser, simply click on Share icon from top-right area of browser toolbar.
-It’ll open a sharing panel where you’ll get a list of apps like Facebook, Twitter, Google+, OneNote etc. – share the webpage wherever you wish.
+To share any webpage easily in Microsoft Edge browser, just click on Share icon from the top-right area of the browser toolbar.
+It’ll open a sharing panel where you’ll get a list of apps like Facebook, Twitter, Google+, OneNote, etc. – share the webpage wherever you wish.

-However, it is worth noting that by default this feature includes only few sharing options and you need to have each particular social app installed on your device to share on that platform.
-For example, if you want to share on Facebook, you’ll have to install Facebook app from Windows Store on your device first.
-Similarly it goes for other social platforms like Twitter, Google+ etc. also.
+However, it is interesting to note that by default this feature includes only a few sharing options and you need to have each particular social app installed on your device to share on that platform.
+For example, if you want to share on Facebook, you’ll have to install the Facebook app from Windows Store on your device first.
+Similarly, it goes for other social platforms like Twitter, Google+, etc. also.